dillonkearns/idiomatic-elm-package-guide/README.md

 # Idiomatic Elm Package Guide

-## Goals
+## Goals/Table of Contents

-The purpose of this guide is to provide you with resources to get started writing an Elm package.
+The purpose of this guide is to provide you with [resources to get started writing an Elm package](#learning-resources).
 And to help you write an Elm package that is:

 1. [Valuable](#1-valuable)